protocol/grants/nextstep.md

 * Q: Can we have more than five people on our team?
   * A: Yes!
 However, the maximum grant distribution is $2k of FIL per person, for up to five people.
 After disbursement, the individual is full control of the funds and can do what they like with them.

+* Q: Can someone join the team who was not part of the original hackathon?
+Or can I switch with someone?
+Or can only a subset of the original team still participate?
+  * A: Yes!
+All team permutations are ok as long as these two requirements are met: 1) only one submission per original hackathon project 2) at least one original hackathon participant must be a member of the team

+* Q: I'm not a coding participant, I just coordinated or made videos or helped in other ways - am I eligible?
+  * A: YES!
+In real life, successful products are the result of many roles, skills, backgrounds and disciplines... not just coding.
+You are an INSTRUMENTAL part of your team, and are eligible to receive the grant.

 * Q: What if we don't finish the 30 days and run off with the money?
   * A: You will carry the weight of your decision for the rest of your days, and be reborn in the next life as a hungry ghost.